18F/handbook/pages/getting-started/classes/intro-to-TTS-Tech-Portfolio.md

 ### TL;DR

-- TTS Tech Portfolio is not just for engineers; it fundamentally shapes how we work.
+- TTS Tech Operations is not just for engineers; it fundamentally shapes how we work.
 - If you're an engineer of any kind, the most important part of your job in the government is security.
 Start here.